 (B) Documentation of the total construction costs incurred and costs incurred since the last disbursement of funds must be submitted.
 Such documentation must be signed by the General Contractor and certified by the Development architect and is generally in the form of an AIA Form G702/ G703 or HUD equivalent form;

 (C) Disbursement requests must include a down-date endorsement to the Direct Loan (mortgagee) title policy or Nothing Further Certificate that includes a title search through the date of the Architect's signature on AIA form G702 or HUD equivalent form.
-For release of retainage the down-date endorsement to the Direct Loan title policy or Nothing Further Certificate must be dated at least 30 calendar days after the date of the completion as certified on the Certificate of Substantial Completion (AIA Form G704) with $0 as the work remaining to be completed.
+For release of retainage, the down-date endorsement to the Direct Loan title policy or Nothing Further Certificate must be dated at least 30 calendar days after the date of the completion as certified on the Certificate of Substantial Completion (AIA Form G704) with $0 as the work remaining to be completed.
 If AIA Form G704 or HUD equivalent form indicates an amount of work remaining to be completed, the Architect must provide confirmation that all work has been completed.
 Disbursement requests for acquisition and closing costs are exempt from this requirement;

-(D) At least 50% of Direct Loan funds will be withheld from the initial disbursement of loan funds to allow for periodic disbursements;
+(D) At least 50% of Direct Loan funds (except as otherwise allowed for Permanent Refinance Loans described in 10 TAC §13.8(e)) will be withheld from the initial disbursement of loan funds to allow for periodic disbursements;

 (E) The initial draw request for the Development must be entered into the Department's Housing Contract System no later than 15 calendar days prior to the one year anniversary of the effective date of the Direct Loan Contract;